We’re on a mission

 As the old saying goes – “it’s (near) impossible to hit a target you can’t see.”
 Or as we like to say – “a goal without a plan is just a wish.”
-Now this may well sound like typical “every cloud has a silver lining” motivation poster, but your mission really is everything.
-As a wise old barber once told me – “If you don’t dance, you don’t get the ladies” He made a good point, and I think that point was – to get anywhere you need to be in it.
+Now, this may well all sound like typical “every cloud has a silver lining” motivation poster stuff, but your mission really is everything.
+As a wise old barber once told me – “If you don’t dance, you don’t get the ladies”.
+He made a good point, and I think that point was – to get anywhere you need to be in it.
 That why knowing whatever ‘it’ is helps.

 We will go to the Moon.

 For the United States in 1962 – ‘it’ was clear.
 We will go to the Moon.
 The new frontier.
 They knew it was going to be difficult and expensive, but they also knew it was worth achieving.
 They knew what they had to do.
 President John F. Kennedy delivered the mission to a large crowd gathered at Rice Stadium in Houston, Texas on September 12, 1962.
 With genuine optimism and amazement around the world we would now bend nature to our will in a way which no other generation had dared to dream.
 July 20, 1969 – mission commander Neil Armstrong and pilot Buzz Aldrin landed on Moon.

 “Despite the striking fact that most of the scientists that the world has ever known are alive and working today, despite the fact that this Nations own scientific manpower is doubling every 12 years in a rate of growth more than three times that of our population as a whole, despite that, the vast stretches of the unknown and the unanswered and the unfinished still far outstrip our collective comprehension.”